Cervical Cancer Screening

 Since May 23, 2023, Provincial Laboratory Services has replaced the conventional Pap smear with primary HPV (human papillomavirus) testing using PCR.
 This test helps detect the presence of HPV, which is the leading cause of cervical cancer.

-Lab Memo [PDF] If you are an affiliated provider in CERNER, you will be copied on the results of the HPV self-screening tests.
-You can easily recognize these results by looking at the provider's name, which will be the Health PEI Cervical Cancer Screening Service, and the site field on the lab result, which will say "self-collection vaginal sample".
+Lab Memo [PDF] If you were an affiliated provider in CERNER, you will be copied on the results of the HPV self-screening tests.
+You can easily recognize these results by looking at the provider's name, which will be the Health PEI Cervical Cancer Screening Service, and the site field on the lab result, which will say "self-collection vaginal sample."
 However, it is important to note that these results are for your information only.
 No action is needed by you.
-At this time, each individual performing an HPV self-test will be linked to a pilot provider for result sharing and further follow-up if indicated.
+PILOT PHASE: Each individual performing an HPV self-test will be linked to a pilot provider for result sharing and further follow-up if indicated.

 Policy